Legolas: Fictional history

-Concept and creation
+Analysis

 The name Legolas Greenleaf first appeared in "The Fall of Gondolin", one of the "Lost Tales", circa 1917.
 The character, who guides survivors of the sack of the city to safety, is mentioned only once.

-Analysis

 The Tolkien scholar Christina Scull calls Legolas's friendship with the Dwarf Gimli "the greatest reconciliation theme in the book", given the distrust between their races since the First Age, when as she notes the Dwarves sacked Menegroth.
 Scull notes the tension when Legolas speaks of the "sorrow" after the Dwarves awakened evil in the Misty Mountains; and again when Gimli refuses a blindfold, and Legolas curses the "stiff necks" of the Dwarves.
 From there, the reconciliation forms a sharp contrast, after the Elf-lady Galadriel grants Gimli a strand of her hair; and Legolas finally accepts that Gimli has bested him in speech with his praise for the glittering Caves of Aglarond.
 Christina Casagrande comments that the friendship is fully mutual, as on occasion it is Gimli that follows Legolas, and on occasion the reverse; and the pattern is repeated by other pairs of characters, as in Mark Brian's words "Casagrande delightfully points out that even Sam is temporarily exalted to the office of 'master' [normally Frodo's role in the relationship] between Shelob's cave and the storming of Cirith Ungol."